-^{}MassDOT S. 5303 match is 20% of total program amount.
-PVTA S. 5307 match is 20% of total program amount.
+\PVTA S. 5303 match is 20% of total program amount only.

 WORK ELEMENT 1 - MANAGEMENT AND CERTIFICATION OF THE 3C PROCESS

 This work element encompasses the administration and support of the 3C transportation process and has been divided into the following tasks for FY 2020.